 Blawnox is a very small borough located in the state of Pennsylvania.
 With a population of 1,400 people and just one neighborhood, Blawnox is the 739th largest community in Pennsylvania.
-Blawnox has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Blawnox has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Blawnox is a decidedly white-collar borough, with fully 89.10% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Blawnox is a borough of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Blawnox who work in sales jobs (15.51%), business and financial occupations (11.92%), and office and administrative support (10.26%).